bmeurant/technical-docs/software-architecture/architectural-patterns/saga.md

 ### 2. Orchestration-Based Saga

 In this approach, a central **orchestrator** (or coordinator) is responsible for telling the saga participants what to do.
 The orchestrator manages the sequence of transactions and compensating transactions.
-This follows the **[[event-driven#Mediator Topology (Orchestration)|Orchestration]]** model.
+This follows the **[[business-process-management|Orchestration]]** model.

 ```mermaid
 sequenceDiagram